-Kent Library is pleased to collaborate with the School of Visual and Performing Arts department on campus through the Arts Resource Center, located in the River Campus Seminary building.
-The Arts Resource Center (ARC) provides access to a variety of musical scores, a large collection of CD recordings, scripts, plays, and monographs.
-Patrons may request Kent Library items to be sent to the ARC, and a full-time library associate staffs the center to assist with research and MOBIUS and ILL requests.
+Kent Library works with the School of Visual and Performing Arts to provide access to library materials and services at the River Campus.
+The Arts Resource Center (ARC), located in the River Campus Seminary building, provides access to a variety of musical scores, a large collection of sound recordings, scripts, plays and books.
+Kent Library materials are easily available at the ARC, so students have access regardless of where they study.